MartinJindra/archscripts/README.md

 **update-arch.sh** is a script that can be used to update archlinux.
 It's goal is that the system is only updated once per week to reduce the temptation of frequent updates.

-If executed and it is not Sunday it will just cache the new packages with `pacman -Syuw`.
+If executed and it is not Friday it will just cache the new packages with `pacman -Syuw`.
 When it is the end of week then it will update the whole system this includes updates for

 + packages from the synced repositories
 + packages from the AUR using `yay`, `trizen` or `pamac`